ThilakshaSilva/DataScienceAndMachineLearningProjects/README.md

 1. R project: R package densityEst

-I have produced an R package and that estimates a time series of density functions using logspline approach.
+I have produced an R package that estimates a time series of density functions using logspline approach.
 You can install the development version from Github
 #install.packages("devtools")
 devtools::install_github("ThilakshaSilva/densityEst")